COSC381-2025Winter/lab13-sprint-road-to-waffle-house/README.md

 3. Once activating the virtual environment, use this pip install:

-    pip install road-to-waffle-house==0.1.12 -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple
+    pip install road-to-waffle-house==0.1.8 -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple

+### Executing Program
-4. Once this package has been installed, simply type 'road-to-waffle-house' into the command prompt line, and the API will automatically be activated.
-Any wrong inputs will be told to the user and they will be prompted to try again.
+Once this package has been installed, simply type 'road-to-waffle-house' into the command prompt line, and the API will automatically be activated.
+Any wrong inputs will be told to the user, and they will be prompted to try again.

-You can type in addresses, like this:
+When entering an address, the inputs should follow one of the following:
- 900 Oakwood St MI
+* Full Mailing Address:  900 Oakwood St, Ypsilanti, MI 48197

- You can also type in the name of a city or town as your location, like:
- Ann Arbor
+* Coordinates: 42.251026, -83.627448
+* City, State:  Ann Arbor, MI

 **THE DEPLOYMENT STEPS FOR THIS PROJECT:**
 1. Files were sorting appropriately according to the layout given in class.